Sebash93/contacts-test/Readme.md

 # Contacts Test React Project

 This is the contacts test project.
+Built with Node v20.10.0.

 ## Installation
 1. Clone the repository.